-As of the 2012-2013 school year, we have four partner schools: Henderson Inclusion Elementary School and the Harbor Pilot Middle School in Dorchester; the Josiah Quincy School in Chinatown, the Joseph Hurley School and the William Blackstone Elementary School in the South End, and the Margarita Muniz Academy in Jamaica Plain, and the East Boston Early Education Center and the Samuel Adams Elementary School in East Boston.
+As of the 2013-2014 school year, we have seven partner schools: the Henderson Inclusion Elementary School and the Harbor Pilot Middle School in Dorchester; the Josiah Quincy School in Chinatown, the Joseph Hurley School and the William Blackstone Elementary School in the South End, the Margarita Muniz Academy in Jamaica Plain, and the East Boston Early Education Center and the Samuel Adams Elementary School in East Boston.

 The MFA has partnered with this independent alternative school since its inception, six years ago.
 The 20 students in each cohort come to the Museum twelve times during the course of their 14-month tenure at BA, participating in Visual Thinking Strategies discussions, sketching in the galleries, and hosting an annual Family Night where they introduce their parents to this Museum—for which they have come to feel such ownership.
 Some Beacon Academy students go on to apply to be a part of the MFA’s Teen Arts Council, and are able to deepen their relationship with the Museum in this way.

 STUDENT DOCENT PROGRAMS